BaCuaBan77/Portfolio-generator/PROJECT_SPECIFICATIONS.md

 ## 1. Project Overview

-A modern, responsive portfolio website generator that showcases personal information, capabilities, and projects.
+A modern, responsive portfolio website generator that showcases personal information, domains, and projects.
 The system is designed for single-user deployment via Docker, automatically syncing with GitHub repositories to display project information.
 Users provide configuration files (portfolio info and UI styles), and the system handles GitHub integration, README parsing, and automatic updates.

 ## 2. Core Features